List of YuYu Hakusho characters: Kirishima, Okubo and Sawamura

 Kirishima (桐島), Okubo (大久保, Ōkubo) and Sawamura (沢村) are Kazuma's friends and also allies of Yusuke Urameshi.
-Okubo's single mother, often ill, does not bring enough money into her household, so Okubo holds a job in order to support the household.
+Okubo's single mother, often ill, does not earn enough money for her household, so Okubo works to support his family.
 All three appear in the Sensui arc where they attend a Megallica concert with Kuwabara.
 On their way home, they are attacked by Kiyoshi Mitarai and nearly drown in one of his water-based creatures, but are saved by Kuwabara.
-Afterwards, Kuwabara carries the three, along with Mitarai to Yusuke's apartment before passing out.
-After Kirishima, Okubo and Sawamura tell Kurama and the others about what happened, their memories are erased.
+Afterwards, Kuwabara carries the three, along with Mitarai, to Yusuke's apartment before passing out.
+After Kirishima, Okubo, and Sawamura tell Kurama and the others about what happened, their memories are erased.
 Kirishima came in ninth place in the series' first popularity poll.
 He came in eleventh in the American Shonen Jump poll.

 Shigeru Murota

 Shigeru Murota (室田繁, Murota Shigeru) is a human whose ability Wiretap (Tappingu), allows him to read people's minds.
 He can hear the thoughts of anyone within his range, and the more emotional, the louder he hears them.
-Murota plans to use this power to be a professional boxer by anticipating attacks so he can easily avoid them.
+Murota plans to use this power to become a professional boxer by anticipating attacks to avoid them easily.
 He is confronted by Yusuke and friends while looking for the person responsible for the Demon Plane portal.
 After being easily defeated by Yusuke, Murota helps them identify Sensui as the mastermind in a crowd via Wiretap.
-He is then injured by Hagiri and taken to the hospital where Kamiya is and is infected by one of Kamiya's virus insects.
+He is then injured by Hagiri and taken to the hospital where Kamiya is, and is infected by one of Kamiya's virus insects.
 It is later revealed that Murota was consumed by Gourmet.